liesen/rxtx/README.markdown

 --
 The idea is to implement some simple callback functionality in (headless) Transmission that sends an HTTP request when a download has finished.
 Rx will be a simple server to receive notification when a download is completed.
+One use case is to forward the message to Growl.